-This morning after a short climb out of the Namche bowl we contour on a trail high above the Imja Khosi.
-We get views of Mount Everest, Lhotse, Thamserku and also Ama Dablam (6,812m).
-Ama Dablam means 'Mother's necklace' as the ridges on each side are like the arms of a mother protecting her child.
-The hanging glacier is the dablam and this is the traditional pendant worn by Sherpa women.
+This morning after a short, steep climb we leave Namche on the classic approach route to Everest which contours the hillside high above the Imja Khosi.
+Today's walk continues to contour the hillside with short steep sections as it crosses over ridges.
+There are spectacular views of Everest, Lhotse and Nuptse and also the beautifully shaped Ama Dablam (6,812m).
+Ama Dablam means 'Mothers necklace', the long ridges on each side like the arms of a mother protecting her child, and the hanging glacier thought of as the dablam, the traditional double-pendant containing pictures of gods worn by Sherpa women.
 There is no doubt that the majestic Ama Dablam is one of the most beautiful mountains in the world.
+The lodge is located outside the village of Tashinga with views down the valley to Ama Dablam and Everest.